 Making a big change like that is jarring.
 But when you look at an F major more like an open C major, well, you’re sure to sleep better.

 Tips to Learn Chords Right

 Once you know what to do, it’s simply a matter of putting in the work.
 Simple, consistent effort is key to progression.

-I’ve rounded up a few tips from my self-taught experience that should help you on your basic guitar chords journey.
+I’ve rounded up a few tips from my self-taught experience that should help you on your guitar-playing journey.

 Learn on Acoustic

 It’s not, I just made that up.
 But it certainly was a big deal when Dylan went electric (1).
 He got booed.
 Booed!
 Dylan!